aces/Loris/CONTRIBUTING.md

 ## Pull Request Title and Description

-To make it easier for reiewers to locate pull requests with wich they have expertise, we request that new pull requests follow a few conventions.
+To make it easier for reviewers to locate pull requests with which they have expertise, we request that new pull requests follow a few conventions.

 #### Title